hbkworld/streaming-spec/complex_types.md

 - Unique signal id: Each signal has an id that is unique on the device.
 It is used to deteremine the signal on the presentation layer.

-- Signal value: A signal value consists at least of one member.
+- Signal Definition/Signal Value: A signal value consists at least of one member.
 Arrays and structs can be used to combine several members to a compound signal value.
 - Member: A member is a base data type carrying some measured information.
 - Time Family: Describes how time stamps are to be interpreted.
 - Meta Data